apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 ## New & Noteworthy

 The following items are new improvements and enhancements presented in this release.

+## JDK Requirement

+The JDK baseline requirement for this CAS release is JDK `17`.
+All compatible distributions such as Amazon Corretto, Zulu, Eclipse Temurin, etc should work and are implicitly supported.

+## Testing Strategy

+The collection of end-to-end browser tests based on Puppeteer continue to grow to cover more use cases and scenarios.
+At the moment, total number of jobs stands at approximately 317 distinct scenarios.
+The overall test coverage of the CAS codebase is approximately 94%.

+## Removed Modules

+The following modules that were previously marked as deprecared are now removed from CAS and will no longer be supported, maintained or released:

+- OpenID
+- Apache Shiro
+- Apache Fortress

 ## Other Stuff

 ## Library Upgrades

+- Spring
+- Spring Boot